madtomic/Maintenance-Manager--CB-Plugin/README.md

 To add colors to your texts, just put '§' and a character from 0-9 and a-f before the words you want to color.
 Please refer you to this page to know formatting codes: http://minecraft.gamepedia.com/Formatting_codes

 ##Setup

+**Important: Please read carefully...**

-To set up Maintenance Manager, simply download the jar file and put it into "plugins" folder.
+To set up Maintenance Manager, simply download the jar file and put it into "plugins" folder, then, follow the instructions below.
-Run your server and enjoy!

-**Important: Please read carefully the instructions below...**
+If you are using the alternate version, simply drop the jar file into your plugins folder and skip the instructions below.

+*SigarSmoke.jar is required to make /cpu and /ram possible.
+If you want a proof of what it is doing, check out the sources [[https://github.com/JeremGamer/Maintenance-Manager--CB-Plugin/tree/master/io/github/jeremgamer/sigarsmoke|here]]!*

+First, download [[https://app.box.com/s/rvbbbodnk3dl1zog6nit|this]], extract the folder into your plugins folder and extract all the other files (.dll/.so.dylib) into the main folder of your server (where is located craftbukkit.jar)

 Run the server for the first time with MaintenanceManager and then try /cpu command.
 If it returns null ("CPU used at null%", highly probable), go to the config.yml and go to the section named "waitTime".
 The default value is 650 (milliseconds).
-Increase this value until the /cpu and /ram commands work properly.
+Increase this value until the **/cpu** and **/ram** commands work properly.
 Caution, the value must be an integer!
+You can modify it without having to restart or reload the server using **/maintenance reload**.
+Then, delete smokeAnswer.yml each time your try fails.

+And now enjoy the uniqueness of MaintenanceManager!

 ##To do

 * Reccurent maintenances.
 * Backups.
+(Currently working on)
+* Improve permissions (doesn't work well)
 * Your suggestions.